 Everyone who helps build new ventures or offerings and bring them into the world—whether through startups or established organizations, whether rising or established leaders—needs formation in redemptive mindsets and practices.

-A global portfolio of redemptive business and nonprofit ventures that have come through our intensive programs.
+A global venture portfolio of redemptive businesses and nonprofits that have come through highly selective, formative programs;

-A lean, tech-forward nonprofit organization, based in NYC, guiding and supporting the community's energy through all of the above.
+A nonprofit organization, based in NYC, guiding and supporting the community’s energy through all of the above.